-- 1 be significantly lower care should be taken before considering applicability of the methods to a 2 new OEL. - 3 When a new OEL limit is proposed, a validated method may not yet be available.
-This does not - 4 necessarily mean that reliable measuring is not feasible, as normally the methods have been - 5 validated and optimised for substances having a OELs already in place.
-In such cases it is - 6 useful to assess whether the available method(s) can be modified to be applicable for the new - 7 OEL (e.g. via modifications on sampling times/ flow rate or volume of extraction).
-If no there is - 8 no method available able to reliably measure the OEL concentration this should be stated in - 9 the report.
+- 1 Care should be taken when applying the rating of a method to a new/revised OEL which may - 2 be significantly lower care should be taken before considering applicability of the methods to a - 3 new OEL. - 4 When a new OEL limit is proposed, a validated method may not yet be available.
+This does not - 5 necessarily mean that reliable measuring is not feasible, as normally the methods have been - 6 validated and optimised for substances having an OELs already in place.
+In such cases it is - 7 useful to assess whether the available method(s) can be modified to be applicable for the new - 8 OEL (e.g. via modifications on sampling times/ flow rate or volume of extraction).
+If there is no - 9 method available able to reliably measure the OEL concentration this should be stated in the - 10 report.

-- 10 For some chemical agents (and sectors), direct reading hand held (mobile) devices are used - 11 for routine check that exposure controls are working properly, e.g. when entering confined - 12 spaces.
-In those cases information on direct reading/ mobile methods (including measuring - 13 range) can be added to help assessing the impact of the new OEL on sector practices.
+- 11 For some chemical agents (and sectors), direct reading hand held (mobile) devices are used - for routine check that exposure controls are working properly.
+In those cases information on - direct reading/ mobile methods (including measuring range) can be added to help assessing - the impact of the new OEL on sector practices.